davidobonyano/yano-school-next/TEACHER_AUTH_SETUP.md

 1. **Automatic Integration**: Teachers can use the same email/password they use in your exam portal
 2. **No Additional Configuration**: Uses your existing `.env.local` file
 3. **Seamless Authentication**: Same Supabase instance, same user accounts
+4. **Session Management**: After login, teachers get a session token that's used for subsequent requests

 ### What You Need